 xml.catalog.files property is used, unless technique (1) is used after the call to setup the default DeltaXML catalog support; hence, technique (1) should be applied before any invocation of either a Catalog or DeltaXML method.

 xml.catalog.files system property is not set then the "catalogs" entry in a Apache commons CatalogManager.properties file is used instead.

 Running the Sample

-The resources for this sample can be downloaded from here for Java and here for .NET.
+The resources for this sample can be downloaded from here.
 Instructions for running the sample are in the README.md file, displayed below the source in Bitbucket.
 The resources should be checked-out, cloned or downloaded and unzipped into the samples directory of the XML Compare release.
 The resources should be located such that they are two levels below the top level release directory, for example